nazoking/Konv/README.md

 {
   // create module type class
-  implicit val convert = Konv[S1, T1](s: S1 => T1(s.field.toString))
+  implicit val convert = Mapper[S1, T1](s: S1 => T1(s.field.toString))

-  // Konv.to use implicit Konv trait if source property class differ to target parameter class From(Source(S1(10))).to(Target)
+  // From.to use implicit Konv trait if source property class differ to target parameter class From(Source(S1(10))).to(Target)
   // Target(T1("10"))
 }
 ```

-and you can use default converters defined on `KonvDefaults`.
+and you can use default converters defined on `Defaults`.

 Using Rules
 -----------